brandsafric/emenus/README.md

 * From a command line, change to the directory of the repo and mount the vagrant VM with 'vagrant up'
 * Connect to vagrant the VM by entering 'vagrant ssh'
 * From the command line, type 'cd /vagrant' followed by 'cd restaurant' to change to the target directory.
+* Create the database by entering 'python database_setup.py'
+* Create the sample restaurant menus by entering 'python lotsofmenus.py'
 * Launch the app by typing 'python finalproject.py'
 * From your browser, access the site by going to 'localhost:5000'.
+* Grab beverage of choice.
+* Enjoy in creating restaurant menus complete with sections for appetizers, entrees, and more!
+* Make sure to stay hydrated while you experience the joy of making menus!

 code by [Phillip Stafford](http://philliprstafford.com)